NextronSystems/asgard-manual/usage/administration.rst

 The following listings contain commands to uninstall ASGARD Agents on endpoints.

 .. note::
    The commands contain names used by the default installer packages.
    In cases in which you've generated custom installer packages with a custom service and binary name, adjust the commands accordingly.

 Uninstall ASGARD Agents on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You need administrative privileges to remove the ASGARD Agent from Windows.
+Open a command prompt with administrative privileges and run the following commands:

 .. code-block:: doscon
    :linenos: